Your Social Media Presence Shouldn’t Be About Popstars

 Know your audience

-Who follows you/likes you/listens to you?
+Who follows you/likes you/listen to you?
 What do they care about, and why do they want to hear from you?
-Too many times we see pages where blasts of useless information that have no social connection.
-Provide content that your audience cares about, while developing relationships with personal responses and/or at least something that says you are talking to me, not at me!
+Too many times, we see pages with blasts of useless information that have no social connection.
+Provide content your audience cares about, while developing relationships with personal responses and/or at least something that says you are talking to me, not at me!

 Solve problems, give advice

-In determining what type of content you are going to provide, think about solving problems or giving advice.
-We see posts upon posts of the features of a company’s products / services, but who needs marketing copy while reading Facebook?
-If I have an issue, and I see information from your page about solving that issue, now I am interested in what you have to say!
+In determining what type of content you will provide, think about solving problems or giving advice.
+We see posts upon posts of the features of a company’s products/services, but who needs marketing copy while reading Facebook?
+If I have an issue and see information from your page about solving that issue, now I am interested in what you say!

 Have a personality

-In the end, Blue Atlas is also here to help keep Beiber Fever from exploding on your Facebook page and helping you develop an actual social media strategy.
+Ultimately, Blue Atlas is also here to help keep Beiber Fever from exploding on your Facebook page and help you develop an actual social media strategy.
 Let us know if we can help.
 Either way, connect with us on Facebook and Twitter and let us know where we can find you!